robertpikmets/Elbas-Lasso/README.md

 # Elbas-Lasso
-R code for preparing Nord Pool's energy market data and developing LASSO models for forecasting intraday prices
+R code for preparing Nord Pool's energy market data and developing LASSO models for forecasting intraday prices.
+This code was developed for a master's thesis for acquiring MSc Actuarial and Financial Engineering from University of Tartu.
+The thesis is titled "Forecasting intraday electricity prices on the Nord Pool using LASSO" and it is available at https://dspace.ut.ee/handle/10062/72876.

+## Abstract

+This thesis aims to forecast hourly intraday electricity prices on the Nord Pool’s continuous intraday market Elbas.
+For this, an aggregate volumeweighted average price of all intraday transactions during the last 4 hours prior to each delivery hour is predicted for the Nordic and Baltic price areas.
+The main modelling technique used is the least absolute shrinkage and selection operator (LASSO).
+Two of the most common forecasting frameworks are compared, known as the univariate and multivariate frameworks in the electricity price forecasting literature.
+The LASSO estimated model set in the univariate framework is found to perform the best, beating the multivariate framework as well as simple benchmark models in terms of forecast accuracy.
+The best performing LASSO model achieves a MAE of 3.83 EUR/MWh and RMSE of 6.99 EUR/MWh in the out-of-sample test period, representing a 13.6% increase in forecasting accuracy compared to the best naive estimate.